JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

    module load stack-python/3.10.13

 .. note::
    The unified environment on Orion uses ``cdo@2.3.0`` instead of the default ``cdo@2.2.0``.
-This is a temporary change on Orion after the Rocky9 OS upgrade until the default is 2.3.0 for all systems and future releases.
+This is a temporary change for release/1.7.0 and no longer needed on develop.

 ------------------------------
 MSU Hercules